open-webui/docs/docs/tutorial/litellm.md

 _Note: `config.yaml` does not need to exist on the host before running for the first time._

 ## Configuring Open WebUI

-**LiteLLM** supports a variety of APIs, both OpenAI-compatible and others.
-To integrate a new API model, follow these instructions:

 1. Go to the Settings > Models > LiteLLM model management interface.
 2. In 'Simple' mode, you will only see the option to enter a **Model**.